getpavilion/pavilion/README.md

 ## A solid startingpoint without the bloat.

+##### TLDR;

+- Lightweight.
+Only 26kb minified.
+- Versatile fully responsive grid system.
+- Responsive, modular typography.
+- Only basic elements with minimal styling.
+- Tools & utilities to speed up production.
+- Tried and tested core settings.
+- Easy to customize.

-Pavilion is a CSS framework for developers who tend to never use the hundreds of pre-made UI components other CSS frameworks ship with.
-Pre-made UI elements never really suit your needs and you’ll end up customizing them anyway.
-Therefore Pavilion only ships with basic, common components.
-The rest is up to you.
+Pavilion is a simple CSS framework for developers who tend to never use the countless pre-defined UI components other frameworks ship with.
+If you are looking for a a simple, lightweight and customizable CSS starting point without the bloat, Pavilion might be for you.

-Written in SCSS, Pavilion lays down the groundwork with tried and tested core settings for accesability, readability and responsiveness.
-It includes an easy to understand grid system to create the layouts you need.
-Basic components like buttons, lists, forms and tables have appealing yet minimal styling.
+Pavilion includes tried and tested core settings for readability, accessibility and responsiveness.
+A versatile yet easy to understand fully responsive grid system to create the layouts you need — including reordering and offsets.

-All of Pavilion’s CSS properties and settings — may it be for typography or for breakpoints — are derived from its core `variables.scss` file.
-This makes customizing Pavilion a walk in the park — not an annoying CSS puzzle.
+Typography is calculated trough a modular type calculator and common elements like forms, buttons, tables and lists have appealing yet minimal styling which makes them easy to customize.
+When it comes to customizing, you can tweak and configure the `variables.scss` file to make Pavilion just how you want it to be.
+Lastly Pavilion includes handy tools and utilities like a viewport indicator and common helper classes to speed up production.
+All carefully picked to avoid bloat.

+Pavilion lays down the groundwork — the rest is up to you.

 [Go to the docs](http://www.pavilion.io/docs)